MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

    > [TIP]
    > The best chances for a match occur if you select **Email** as key identifier.
 Adding additional identifiers may improve the matching.

-1. Select **Add attribute** to map additional attributes to send to Facebook Ads Manager.
-Attributes from Facebook Ads Manager are mapping to the following user friendly names:
+1. Select **Add attribute** to map more attributes to send to Facebook Ads Manager.
+Attributes from Facebook Ads Manager are mapping to the following user-friendly names:
     **FN** = **First Name**, **LN** = **Last Name**, **FI** = **First Initial**, **PHONE** = **Phone**, **GEN** = **Gender**, **DOB** = **Date of birth**, **ST** = **State**, **CT** = **City**, **ZIP** = **Postal code / Zip code**, **COUNTRY** = **Country / Region**

 1. Select the segments you want to export.